-When you Customize Access Denied Message in Windows 10, you can see the guideline and description that Microsoft shares about the policy.
+When you Customize Access Denied Message in Windows 11 or 10, you can see the guideline and description that Microsoft shares about the policy.

 The description states that this group policy, when enabled, allows you to display customize access denied message to the user.
 It can include additional links or texts.
 Also, you will be able to let the user contact the administrator by sending an email requesting access to a folder or file.

 If you disable this policy, the system will display the standard message for access denied.
 This eliminates any functionality offered by this policy set-up.
 You should note this if you have already set up any restrictions or if you are planning to do so.